simonecorsi/awesome/README.md

 *   [rome/tools](https://github.com/rome/tools) - The Rome Toolchain.
 A linter, compiler, bundler, and more for JavaScript, TypeScript, HTML, Markdown, and CSS.

-*   [Wilfred/difftastic](https://github.com/Wilfred/difftastic) - a diff that understands syntax 🟥🟩
+*   [Wilfred/difftastic](https://github.com/Wilfred/difftastic) - a structural diff that understands syntax 🟥🟩

 *   [egoist/dum](https://github.com/egoist/dum) - An npm scripts runner written in Rust.